 The buzz surrounding it has educators all over the world asking one simple question, “what is student-centered education“?
 The student-centered approach to teaching is the change in the classroom that education has been searching for.
 The student-centered approach puts the responsibility of learning on the student (and the responsibility of the unique distribution of that content on the teacher).

-Though the data proves that our current student body is excelling with the student-centered approach to teaching, there are still people who fear to leave their comfort zone and as soon as something in this model doesn’t go as planned, they blame the model and go back to what they’ve always known.
-They answer their question of, “What is Student-Centered Education” in a fashion that doesn’t actually answer that question in a meaningful or sustainable way, and thus the confusion and dismissal begins.
+Though the data proves that our current student body is excelling with the student-centered approach to teaching, there are still people who fear leaving their comfort zone and as soon as something in this model doesn’t go as planned, they blame the model and go back to what they’ve always known.
+They answer their question of, “What is Student-Centered Education” in a fashion that doesn’t actually answer that question in a meaningful or sustainable way, and thus the confusion and dismissal begin.

 I read an article recently that really got under my skin.
 It was all about how student-centered education is nothing but a showboating experience and it doesn’t work.
 The answer to this is to go back to more traditional teaching methods (ie. teacher-led LECTURE).